Yaser-wyx/SCANet/README.md

-# SCANet: Correcting LEGO Assembly Errors with Self-Correct Assembly Network (IROS24 Oral Presentation, Best Application Paper Final List!!😊)
+# SCANet: Correcting LEGO Assembly Errors with Self-Correct Assembly Network (IROS24 Oral Presentation, Best Application Paper Finalist!!😊)

 This is the official implement repository for the SCANet: Correcting LEGO Assembly Errors with Self-Correct Assembly Network (IROS 2024).